HackGT/projectideas-onboarding/README.md

 # HackGT Tech Onboardnig

 Welcome to the HackGT tech onboarding project.
 This will serve as an introduction to TypeScript/JavaScript, Node.js, MongoDB, and React.
 You'll be making a Project Ideas dashboard!
+You can see a demo @ [https://ideas.dev.hack.gt](https://ideas.dev.hack.gt).

 This README has the following sections: